rpetit3/dragonflye/README.md

   --list_models   List the models available to Medaka (default: OFF) SHORT-READ POLISHER
-  --polypolish N  Number of polishing rounds to conduct with Polypolish (requires --R1 and --R2) (default: 1) --pilon N       Number of polishing rounds to conduct with Pilon (requires --R1 and --R2) (default: 0) --R1 XXX        Read 1 FASTQ to use for polishing (default: '') --R2 XXX        Read 2 FASTQ to use for polishing (default: '')
+  --polypolish N  Number of polishing rounds to conduct with Polypolish (requires --R1 and --R2) (default: 1) --polypolish_careful Polypolish will ignore any reads with multiple alignments (default: OFF) --pilon N       Number of polishing rounds to conduct with Pilon (requires --R1 and --R2) (default: 0) --R1 XXX        Read 1 FASTQ to use for polishing (default: '') --R2 XXX        Read 2 FASTQ to use for polishing (default: '')